Immunotherapy for Mesothelioma

 2. Cancer Vaccines

-Cancer vaccines work by helping the immune system recognize cancer cells more effectively.
+Mesothelioma vaccines work by helping the immune system recognize cancer cells more effectively.
+They are currently only available in clinical trials.

 • CRS-207, a vaccine made with listeria bacteria shown to produce an immune response against mesothelioma

-• ONCOS-102, a vaccine developed by Targovax that shows promise in combination with chemotherapy
+• ONCOS-102, a vaccine that shows promise in combination with chemotherapy

 Did You Know?

-Cancer immunotherapy is poised to play a key role in a larger multimodal treatment approach to mesothelioma.
-Multimodal mesothelioma therapy is when two or more treatments are used together to help control the spread of cancer.
+Mesothelioma immunotherapy is poised to play a key role in many multimodal treatment plans.
+Multimodal therapy is when two or more treatments are used together to help control the spread of cancer.

 Learn more about the use of immunotherapy with chemotherapy and surgery and how it has the potential to become a new standard of mesothelioma care.